Breast Cancer Misdiagnosis

 Among women, breast cancer is the most commonly diagnosed cancer after skin cancer and the second leading cause of cancer-related deaths.
 Many of these deaths could be prevented with earlier detection.
 Doctors and other medical professionals often fail at critical early junctures to diagnose a patient’s breast cancer, often with tragic consequences.

 Breast cancer is a malignant cell growth that starts in the breast, forming a tumor.
 This tumor generally develops within either the lobules (the milk producing glands) or the ducts (the tubes that carry milk from the lobules to the nipple) and can spread outward into the fatty tissue of the breast, the muscle of the chest wall, the lymph nodes beneath the arm, and beyond to the rest of the body.
 The most common indicator of breast cancer is a lump in the breast.
 However, a tumor can already be well developed before it can be felt, making regular mammogram screenings necessary to catch breast cancer in its early stages.

-Early Detection of Breast Cancer is Critical
+Early Detection is Critical

 The odds of successfully treating breast cancer are directly related to the stage at which it is caught.
 According to the American Cancer Society, a stage I diagnosis cancer (still localized) has a 98 percent survival rate, while a cancer that has progressed to stage IV (spread well beyond the breast) has only a 16 percent survival rate.
 The American Cancer Society recommends that all women over the age of 40 complete both an annual mammogram and a breast examination by a medical professional.

 When a doctor fails to detect a patient’s breast cancer for a significant length of time, her chances of survival can be greatly reduced.
 Medical malpractice cases for misdiagnosis or failure to diagnose breast cancer often involve doctor error in one of the following situations: